corda/corda-solutions/bn-apps/cordapp-updates-distribution/README.md

 # Structure

 *CorDapp Distribution Service* consists of the following components:
-* **corda-updates-core** - a generic API over Maven Resolver
+* **corda-updates-core** - API over Maven Resolver
 * **corda-updates-transport** - custom transport implementations for Maven Resolver over Corda Flows
 * **corda-updates-app** - CorDapp that allows participants to schedule periodic updates and provides basic version reporting functionality.
 * **corda-updates-shell** - command line interface

 # corda-updates-core

-`corda-updates-core` sits in the heart of CorDapp Distribution Service and provides generic APIs to download CorDapps from remote Maven repositories over `file`, `http(s)`, `corda-flows` and `corda-rpc` transports. `corda-updates-core` is used internally only and is not visible to the end users.
+`corda-updates-core` sits in the heart of CorDapp Distribution Service and provides APIs on top of Maven Resolver to download CorDapps from remote Maven repositories over `file`, `http(s)`, `corda-flows` and `corda-rpc` transports. `corda-updates-core` is used internally only and is not visible to the end users.
 It effectively allows to:
 * Get a list of artifact versions available in a remote repository
 * Download a single version of an artifact from a remote repository
 * Download a version range from a remote repository, which is effectively combination of the two previous steps.